Stage combat: Techniques

 The combat phase of a play rehearsal is referred to as a fight rehearsal.
 Choreography is typically learned step by step, and practiced at first very slowly before increasing to a speed that is both dramatically convincing and safe for the performers and their audience.
 Even stage combat is risky, and it is preferable for actors to have as much training and experience as possible.
 A "fight call" or a brief rehearsal before the show is performed each time, set aside for the actors to "mark" through the fight to increase their muscle memory.
 A show which involves fight choreography will typically be trained and supervised by a professional fight choreographer and may also include a fight captain, who runs fight calls and ensures that actors are remaining safe throughout the duration of the show.

 The fighting styles in movies set in the Medieval or Renaissance periods may be unrealistic and historically inaccurate.
 Most fight choreographers use a mix between Asian martial arts and sports fencing to re-enact fight scenes.
 This is generally due to the look of the fighting asked for by the director.
 If the director wants the story to flow a certain way, then the fight director will choreograph the fights to fit that style and tell the story.

 Weapons

 For stage combat, all edges should be dulled and points blunted so that there is no risk of severe injury if someone is accidentally stabbed.
 In addition, weapons that are used, and not just for show, should be certified as combat-ready, thereby preventing any accidents involving blades accidentally breaking off.

+The first known gallery exhibition of stage weaponry, Clashing Steel: The Art of Stage Combat, took place in July-September 2025 at Culture Lab LIC.
+The curators were Meron Langsner, Edjo Wheeler, and Jesse Belsky.